John S. Allen

 tree it fell from, gray asphalt, gray maple bark.
 We drove on to the Post Office and

 For a couple of weeks, my head ached.
 When I drove a car, 25 miles per hour felt like 40.
 On a bicycle, 15 felt like 25.
 Slowly, the symptoms cleared.
 I've heard that they can be much worse.
 Ever since my crash, I have laughed more easily, cried more easily and shown affection more easily.
 I don't think those are symptoms of brain damage.

+Sometimes it takes a real knock on the head to clarify a person's thinking.
 Elisse and I married a little more than a year after my crash.
-We now have a six year old son, Jacob, who stokes tandem with me.
-And, as I write this, an old, red and white striped Bell Biker helmet, serial no. 75616, with a big scrape at the front and a smashed liner, hangs in its place of honor above my desk.
+We have a son, Jacob, who stoked tandem with me when he was younger.
+As I write this, Elisse is sitting in the next room, and a red-and-white-striped Bell Biker helmet, serial no. 75616, with a big scrape at the front and a smashed liner, hangs in its place of honor above my desk.